sirko-io/engine/README.md

     ```
     $ mix deps.get
+    $ npm install
     ```

-3. Set a client url you expect to receive requests from:
+3. Set a url to your site:

     ```
     # .bashrc